The Bone Collector: Development

 The project originated when producer Martin Bregman acquired the film rights to the Jeffery Deaver novel of the same name; Phillip Noyce was brought on to direct.
 Jeremy Iacone penned the screenplay adaptation; while staying faithful to Deaver's source material, Iacone condensed the plot "down to three murders" and honed in on the dynamic between the lead characters.
 The script would undergo further work when Christopher Crowe was brought on to do a screenplay polish.

 Universal Pictures sold half of the distribution rights to Columbia Pictures, as the studio was worried about making its money back.
 Noyce made a deal with the studio that if the production went over budget, he'd pay the difference out of his own pocket, and if it came in under budget, then he would get to keep half.

 Casting

-When the script was being written, the role of Lincoln Rhyme was written with Al Pacino in mind, since Bregman had served as producer on Pacino's previous films like Serpico, Dog Day Afternoon, Scarface, and Carlito's Way.
-However, Pacino was unavailable due to his filming The Insider.
+When the script was being written, the role of Lincoln Rhyme was written with Al Pacino in mind, since Bregman had served as producer on Pacino's previous films Serpico, Dog Day Afternoon, Scarface, and Carlito's Way.
+However, Pacino was unavailable as he was filming The Insider.
 Harrison Ford and Sean Connery were also suggested by the studio, but Noyce cast Denzel Washington in the lead role.

-In preparation for his role as a quadriplegic, Washington met with quadriplegics including Christopher Reeve, as well as a police officer paralyzed by a gunshot wound.
+In preparation for his role as a quadriplegic, Washington met with quadriplegics including Christopher Reeve, and a police officer paralyzed by a gunshot wound.

 For the role of Amelia Donaghy, both Demi Moore and Nicole Kidman were considered before Angelina Jolie was cast.
-Other principal roles would be played by Michael Rooker, Queen Latifah, and Ed O'Neill.
+Other principal roles were played by Michael Rooker, Queen Latifah, and Ed O'Neill.